plenoptic-org/plenoptic/docs/getting_started/quickstart.md

 (quickstart-nb)=
 # Quickstart

 The following tutorial is intended to show you how to create a simple `plenoptic`-compliant model and use it with our synthesis methods, with a brief explanation of how to interpret the outputs.
-See the other tutorials for more details.
+See the [](full-intro) for a longer introduction, and the [](user-guide) for more information about the different synthesis methods and models included in plenoptic, as well as more advanced usage.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt